 Writing of P.E.P. in 1935, Captain Bernard Acworth, R.N., said: "In the winter of 1933-34, Mr. Harold MacMillan, M.P., published a book, 'Industrial Reconstruction,' in which, with the aim of establishing an equilibrium between supply and demand, and so of eliminating price-cutting, proposals were made for amalgamating all firms in the several industries into one corporation which would control the industry.
-The author frankly admitted that the proposed corporations would constitute monopolies and that this would tend to make prices rise to the consumer."
+The author frankly admitted that the proposed corporations would constitute monopolies and that this would tend to make prices rise to the consumer.

-In November, 1934, Lord Melchett (of the great Imperial

-Chemical Industries (ICI) and a member of P.E.P.) introduced an Industrial Reorganisation (Enabling) Bill into the House of Lords.
+"In November, 1934, Lord Melchett (of the great Imperial Chemical Industries and a member of P.E.P.) introduced an Industrial Reorganisation (Enabling) Bill into the House of Lords.
 Its purpose was to promote the formation of corporations of the type proposed by Mr. MacMillan.
-It only secured a first reading, but an Industrial Reorganisation League, with Mr. MacMillan as chairman, came into existence to secure support in industry for its principles...It should also be noted that Mr. Walter Elliot, Minister for Agriculture, is reported to have said on March 20, 1935, that 'the United Kingdom policy' for agriculture was 'the application of the principle of planning in all its phases.'
-'It involves,' he said, 'the planning of supply regionally, nationally, and internationally, and as a consequence, the planning of consumption...'"
+It only secured a first reading, but an Industrial Reorganisation League, with Mr. MacMillan as chairman, came into existence to secure support in industry for its principles. . .
+It should also be noted that Mr. Walter Elliot, Minister for Agriculture, is reported to have said on March 20, 1935, that 'the United Kingdom policy' for agriculture was 'the application of the principle of planning in all its phases,' 'It involves,' he said, 'the planning of supply regionally, nationally, example of such planning.

 The planning of consumption!
 There you have the financiers' plot in a few words.
-Instead of the people having sufficient money to buy what they produce, production will be planned - which means destroyed and restricted - in order to fit the artificial money shortage.
-The Apple and Pear scheme in this country is a working example of such planning.
+Instead of the people having sufficient money to buy what they produce, production will be planned-which means destroyed and restricted-in order to fit the The Apple and Pear scheme in this country is a working artificial money shortage.